daVinci2793/proxmox-helper/README.md

-# Donetick Standalone Installer
+# Donetick Standalone Installer & Updater

-This script installs [Donetick](https://github.com/donetick/donetick), an open-source task and chore management application, directly onto a Debian-based system.
+This script installs and updates [Donetick](https://github.com/donetick/donetick), an open-source task and chore management application, directly onto a Debian-based system.
+It supports fresh installations, updates, and automatic periodic updates via cron.

 ## About Donetick